dnstapir/pop/README.md

   - __CSV Files__: Text files on local disk, either with just domain names, or in CSV format are supported.
-  - __HTTPS__: To bootstrap an intelligence feed that only distributes deltas (like DNS TAPIR, over MQTT), TAPIR-POP can bootstrap the current state of the complete feed via HTTPS.
+  - __HTTPS__: To bootstrap an intelligence feed that only distributes deltas (like DNS TAPIR, over MQTT), dnstapir-pop can bootstrap the current state of the complete feed via HTTPS.

-- __outputs__: TAPIR-POP outputs RPZ zones to one or several recipients.
+- __outputs__: dnstapir-pop outputs RPZ zones to one or several recipients.
 Both AXFR and IXFR is supported.

-## Overview of the TAPIR-POP policy
+## Overview of the dnstapir-pop policy

 The resulting policy has the following structure (in order of precedence):